 Born on May 26, 1895, in Hoboken, New Jersey, she was initially named Dorothea Margaretta Nutzhorn at birth.
 Her early life was not easy, as she contracted polio at the age of seven, which left her with a weakened right leg and a permanent limp.
-Another traumatic event occurred when she was 12 years old, and her father abandoned the family.
-It was after this that she dropped her middle name and assumed her mother’s maiden name.
+Another traumatic event occurred when she was 12, and her father abandoned the family.
+After this, she dropped her middle name and assumed her mother’s maiden name.

 Lange studied photography in New York City and, in 1918, decided to travel the world with a friend.
 However, that was cut short in San Francisco, California, when she was robbed, forcing her to stay where she earned her living as a portrait photographer for more than a decade.

-In 1920, Lange married Maynard Dixon, a well-known western artist, and with Dixon had two boys, Daniel in 1925 and John in 1930.
+In 1920, Lange married Maynard Dixon, a well-known western artist, and with Dixon, she had two boys, Daniel in 1925 and John in 1930.

-During the Depression’s early years, Lange’s interest in social issues grew, and she began to photograph the economy’s effects on residents of the city.
+During the Depression’s early years, Lange’s interest in social issues grew, and she began photographing the economy’s effects on city residents.

 A 1934 exhibition of these photographs introduced her to Paul Taylor, an associate professor of economics at the University of California at Berkeley.
 In February 1935, the couple documented migrant farmworkers in Nipomo and the Imperial Valley for the California State Emergency Relief Administration.
 Copies of the reports Lange and Taylor produced reached Roy Stryker, who headed the Resettlement Administration and offered Lange a job in August 1935.
 Unlike the agency’s other photographers, Lange did not move to Washington but used her Berkeley home as a base of operations.
 Lange divorced Dixon and married Paul Taylor that winter.